cjus/node-neo4j-presentation/presentation/teleprompt.md

 In [this] presentation we're going to look at Graph Databases.

-Before we [explore] them, we'll consider :the: importance [of] <graphs> the underlying data structure that allows GraphDBs to exist.
+Before we [explore] them, we'll consider :the: importance [of] <graphs> the underlying data structure that powers GraphDBs.

 ^ Undoubtedly you're familiar with graphs - those charts showing [colored] bars, pie slices and [points] along a line.